-One of the most puzzling things about the woolly mammoth is the fact that scientists have realized that the vast majority of fossils found are from male mammoths.
+One of the most puzzling things about the woolly mammoth is that the vast majority of fossils found are from male mammoths.
 In most other species, the fossil record would show an even amount of both sexes as long as there was a roughly equal number of each sex.

 “We were very surprised because there was no reason to expect a sex bias in the fossil record,” said study author Patricia Pecnerova.
 With 69% of all fossils found belonging to male mammoths, researchers have worked hard to find a compelling explanation.